Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Values are established by the Lancaster County Assessor's Office using mass appraisal techniques and by comparing similar properties and recent sales in a particular area.
 Property information can be access on the Assessor's website.
-You can search by parcel identification (PID), owner name and/or property address.
+You can search by owner name, property address and/or parcel identification number (PID).

 Owners have the right to ensure their property is correctly assessed.
 Filing a protest allows your property valuation to be further reviewed.

-There is no charge to file a protest.
+There is no charge to file a protest with the County.

 Protests can be filed annually from June 1 through June 30.

 Forms must be postmarked on or before June 30.
 Protests received prior to June 1 or postmarked after June 30 cannot be accepted as timely filed.

 If June 30 falls on a weekend, the protest will be considered timely filed if received or postmarked on the next business day.